A NEW CHAPTER BEGINS WITH

 To liberate the captive, to free the enslaved, and to rescue, rebuild and restore the lives of Christians and other persecuted religious and ethnic minorities wherever and whenever they are in need.

 During our first two years, The Nazarene Fund was given a mandate to assist persecuted Christians and religious minorities in the Middle East – specifically those affected by the ISIS war.
-Today, ISIS has been defeated in Iraq and Syria and it is abandoning its territorial caliphate.
+Today, ISIS has been routed in Iraq and Syria and it is abandoning most of its territorial caliphate.

 The terror that permeated the region is far from gone.
 The Syrian Civil War rages on.
 The contest of regional hegemony between Iran and Saudi Arabia has heated up like never before, and the political vacuum left in the absence of ISIS makes the situation in the Middle East just as dangerous for the Christians, Yazidis, and other religious and ethnic minority populations.
 With no protection, these vulnerable people are caught in a volatile political firestorm as regional powers and larger religious and ethnic sects seek to gain dominance at their expense.

 There are still thousands of captured women, men and children unaccounted for.
 Some are with their ISIS masters.
 Others have been sold to and are now under the control of criminal gangs.
 And some, are in situations so dangerous that we cannot disclose them here.